jeffpamer/mixinsPost/post.md

 ## First Attempt

-Our first foray into mixing in functionality to our views will be quite simple.
+Our first foray into mixing functionality into our views will be quite simple.
 First, we will create an object to house our grouped functions, and then we will attach it to our Backbone view: